 “Did you run a background check on me, Anne?”

-“Yes, I did,” Anne replied.
+“Yes, I did.”

 “And what did it reveal?”

-“For you, your husband, and Ms. Galanis, it reported no arrests, no indictments, no warrants, and no financial judgments.
+“For you, your husband, and Ms. Galanis, no arrests, indictments, warrants, or financial judgments were reported.
 In other words, your record is as clean as a Norwegian waterfall.”

 “Well now, I rest my case, Anne and John Merrick,” Lendina said with a mischievous smile.
 She stood up to leave, and Magda followed suit.
 John and Anne rose from their seats as well.